Best place to find information and services that your council provides...

 If you live in England, you cannot travel overseas or within the UK, unless for work, education or other legally permitted reasons.

-Overnight stays and holidays away from primary residences will not be allowed - including holidays in the UK and abroad.
+Overnight stays and holidays away from primary residences are not allowed - including holidays in the UK and abroad.

 This includes staying in a second home or caravan, if you own one, or staying with anyone from outside your household/support bubble.